CASA (Court Appointed Special Advocates)

-Each CASA volunteer advocates on behalf of one child or family at a time, as opposed to the full caseloads managed by DHS workers and lawyer-guardians ad litem.
+Each CASA volunteer advocates on behalf of one child or family at a time, as opposed to the full caseloads managed by DHHS workers and lawyer-guardians ad litem.
 These volunteers stay with each case until it is closed and the child or sibling group is placed in a safe, permanent home.

 For many of these children, their CASA volunteer will be the one constant adult presence in their lives.